-Once you have cleaned the window tracks, you can lubricate the window channels by rubbing the wood surfaces with ordinary wax, such as that from a white candle.
+Once you have cleaned the window tracks, you can lubricate wood window channels by rubbing the surfaces with ordinary wax, such as from a white candle.
 A light coat is all it takes.
 Open and close the window several times to distribute the wax and lubricate the surfaces.
 Cleaning the tracks and applying the wax once each year will keep your windows operating smoothly.

 A common solution, but a poor one, is to lubricate the window tracks with penetrating oil, such as WD-40.
 Oils will offer only a temporary solution and will soon serve as magnets for dust and grime, making your windows stickier than ever.
 Never use oil products on either wooden or vinyl windows.